lb12/nodepop-advanced-module/README.md

 * [Install MongoDB](https://docs.mongodb.com/manual/installation/)

 ## Loading initial sample data into DB
-You can use `npm run install_db` to clean all the adverts in database and populate it with sample data (7 sample adverts), from `data/sample_adverts.json` file.
+You can use `npm run install_db` to clean all the adverts and users in database and populate it with sample data (8 sample adverts, 1 sample user), from `data/sample_adverts.json` and `sample_users.json` files.

 `sample_adverts.json` contains an array of adverts with the Advert model fields: